jupyter-server/gateway_provisioners/docs/source/operators/deploy-distributed.md

 ## Spark Standalone

 FIXME

-Although Remote Provisioners does not provide sample kernelspecs for Spark standalone, here are the steps necessary to convert a `yarn_client` kernelspec to standalone.
+Although Gateway Provisioners does not provide sample kernelspecs for Spark standalone, here are the steps necessary to convert a `yarn_client` kernelspec to standalone.

 - Make a copy of the source `yarn_client` kernelspec into an applicable `standalone` directory.